 So I became more involved at the federal level by speaking at open workshops at FDA and then at conferences and events, submitting comments to FDA dockets, and eventually becoming a Patient Representative, a program that brings the patient voice into agency decision-making about drugs, biologics, and devices.

-In 2014, several parents of children with Hunter Syndrome, including myself, formed a nonprofit, Saving Case & Friends, to raise funds to support gene therapy as a treatment for Hunter Syndrome, as well as raise awareness in the general public.
+In 2014, several parents of children with Hunter Syndrome, including myself, formed a nonprofit, Project Alive, to raise funds to support gene therapy as a treatment for Hunter Syndrome, as well as raise awareness in the general public.